Blog

 What's interesting is the variation within the size 100 standard itself.
 In some brands, a size 100 could mean clothes for kids who are 36 months old, while others might label it as suitable for those who are a little older, about 3-4 years.
 Therefore, consulting a size conversion chart, like the ones available at Hanna Andersson's or other children's clothing websites, becomes imperative.

-real-life applications from seasoned parents
+Real-life applications from seasoned parents

 Case studies have shown that parents often rely on their own experiences over formal guidelines.
 Take Sarah, a mother of two from Australia, who found that measuring her child's waist and comparing it to the brand's size chart led to a much better fit for her active toddler, reducing the need for frequent shopping trips.